mh-parvez/c-programming/README.md

-# 🏆 C programming full tutorial code
+# 🏆 C programming tutorial

 C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
 C programming is an excellent language to learn to program for beginners.

-## Best website for practice C
+# 🎯 Practic Problem:
 #### 🎯 https://www.w3resource.com/c-programming-exercises/
 #### 🎯 https://codeforwin.org/2015/05/basic-programming-practice-problems.html
 #### 🎯 https://www.javatpoint.com/c-programming-language-tutorial